• Skip to primary navigation

 • I've tried it also flavored with dry mint and it was fabulous.

-• Also give it a kick and add a pinch or two of cayenne pepper🔥.
+• Give it a kick and add a pinch or two of cayenne pepper🔥.

 • Try this Egyptian phyllo meat pie recipe this week.
 Perfect for a hearty meal or as a tasty appetizer, this dish is sure to impress your friends and family with its rich and savory flavors.